Introduction

 Any annuitant (maximum age at the time of policy issue: 90) can purchase the Nationwide Summit Fixed Indexed Annuity with a minimum initial purchase amount of $25,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
 Apart from the regular crediting period, there are various events that may trigger earnings credit: On free withdrawals, for a long-term care event or terminal illness or injury event, or when a death benefit is payable.

-1. S&P 500 Index: The S&P 500 index is one of the most popular and oldest indexes in the world.
+The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
 It is a reliable index and has often succeeded in the test of time.
 It is very important to note that, similar to most other annuities, the Nationwide Summit Fixed Indexed Annuity offers the S&P 500 index with cap rates in place, meaning that your interest-earning capacity is capped.
-These rates tend to change frequently; I will discuss more on the rates shortly.
+These rates change frequently; I will discuss the rates in detail shortly.

 Note: In addition to allocating the funds in the following indexes, the annuitant also has the option to allocate funds at a fixed interest.
-These Fixed Rates tend to change from time to time.
-The 1-year Fixed Value Rate at the time of writing this article was 4.35%.
-It is noteworthy that the fixed rates offered by Nationwide are slightly better when we compare them with other annuities.
-You can view the latest rates of this annuity here.
+These Fixed Rates change from time to time.
+The 1-year Fixed Value Rate at the time of writing this article was 4.20%.
+It is noteworthy that the fixed rates offered by Nationwide are slightly better when compared with other annuities.
+You can view the latest rates of this annuity.

 The earnings crediting formula